Process requirement 3

 -

-The action plans include measures, timeframes, and designated responsible persons.
+The action plans contain measures, timeframes and responsible persons.

-There are documented action plans to prevent and mitigate adverse impacts that the company causes or contributes to in the supply chains for sample products.
-These action plans should be the same as those under process requirement 4, but the company’s responsibility for adverse impacts differs depending on whether it has contributed to or is merely linked to the impact.
+The company has documented action plans to prevent and mitigate adverse impacts that it causes or contributes to in the supply chains of sample products.
+These action plans should be the same as under process requirement 4, but the responsibility for adverse impacts differs depending on whether the company has contributed to the impact or is linked to it.

 -